google/node-sec-roadmap/chapter-6/failing.md

 ## Background

-The "Incident Handlers Handbook" ([publication][SANS]) discusses at length how to respond to security breaches, but the main takeaways
+The ["Incident Handlers Handbook"][SANS] discusses at length how to respond to security breaches, but the main takeaways are:
-are:

 *  You need to do work before incidents happen to be able to respond effectively.